-1. Election of Directors: 01 Robert J. Kolesar £ Vote FOR £ Vote

-WITHHELD

-02 Douglas D. Dirks all nominees from all

-nominees

-03 Richard W. Blakey (except as marked)

-(Instr uctions: To withhold authority t o vote f or any indicated nominee, write the number (s) of the nominee(s) in the b ox prov vided to the

-(Instructions: To withhold authority to vote for any indicated nominee, write the number(s) of the nominee(s) in the box provided to the right.)

-2. Advisory vote on executive compensation £ For £ Against £ Abstain 3.
-Advisory vote on frequency of advisory executive compensation vote £ 1 year £ 2 years £3 years £ Abstain 4.
-Ratification of the appointment of the Company's independent accounting firm, Ernst & Young LLP, for 2011. £ For £ Against £ Abstain

-THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED FOR PROPOSALS 1, 2 AND 4, AND FOR 1 YEAR ON PROPOSAL 3.

-Address Change?
-Mark Box £ Indicate changes below: Date:

-Signature(s) in Box
+TOK 1 year on 1 Toposai 5.
+Election of Directors: 01 Robert J. Kolesar Douglas D. Dirks Richard W. Blakey ☐ Vote FOR all nominees (except as ma from e WITHHELD all nominees (Instructions: To withhold authority to vote for any indicated nominee, write the number(s) of the nominee(s) in the box provided to the right.)
+2. Advisory vote on executive compensation3.
+Advisory vote on frequency of advisory executive compensation vote ☐ For ☐ 1 year ☐ 2 ☐ Against years ☐ 3 ye ☐ Abstair ars ☐ Abstair Ratification of the appointment of the Company's independent accounting firm, Ernst & Young LLP, for 2011. s □ For ☐ Against ☐ Abstair THIS PROXY WHEN PROPERLY EXECUTED VICEOUTION IS GIVEN, WILL BE VOTED FOR 10 ON PROPOSAL 3. , Address Change?
+Mark Box pelow: Date: Signature(s) in Box